LedgerHQ/app-terra/README.md

 - Zemu tests

 The Terra app will be available soon in [Ledger Live](https://www.ledger.com/pages/ledger-live).
 Our preferred and recommended hardware wallet!

+If you are not a developer, please follow the below steps to install Cosmos ledger app on ledger live.
+If not, see [Development](#development) section to install Terra leger app from source code.

 - Open Ledger Live and go to Settings (gear icon on the right):